Nuc, package, and queen sales and pick up instructions

 - ***Always carry full protective gear and a smoker when moving bees, in case a mishap occurs.***

 - For the trip home, secure the hives firmly in the vehicle to avoid shifting.
 The smoothest ride in a truck bed is just behind the cab.
 In general, do not close or screen the entrance.
 However, if you have screened bottoms, you may close the entrance completely.
 If you are carrying them in a car, or are concerned about bees getting out, wrap the whole hive in netting, shade cloth, or a bedsheet.
 Closed nucs can easily overheat!

 Pick up checklist–please print and check off all items!
-I can only sell nucs at this low price if the pick up goes quickly and smoothly–it’s worth my time to give you a $5 discount if you’ve got all your ducks in a row before you get here!
+I can only sell nucs at this low price if the pick up goes quickly and smoothly–please get all your ducks in a row before you get here!

 __ Green cash full payment for each nuc–paper money with green presidential portraits.
 If you must pay with a check, please add the $5 processing fee.

 __ For each nuc: 1 hive body, 5 frames (3 frames for 8-frame boxes), 1 hive cover, 1 bottom board